 You want consumers to trust your brand and get a sense of your company’s values and background.
 Having unique content on your blog allows your customers to see beyond your services and learn about who you are, where you come from, and how your products make an impact.

-Since 81% of U.S. customers trust advice and information from blogs, you’ll start to build trust with your clientele and establish yourself as a leader in your industry.
+Since U.S. customers trust advice and information from blogs, you’ll start to build trust with your clientele and establish yourself as a leader in your industry.

-95% of web searchers never go past the first page of Google’s search results — meaning if you’re not getting clicks, you’re not getting seen.
-Because of the overwhelming amount of traffic that blog posts and links can attract to your website, Creating more content gives you more of an opportunity to land on the most coveted page of the internet.
+75% of web searchers stick to the first page of Google’s search results — meaning if you’re not getting clicks, you’re not getting seen.
+Because of the overwhelming amount of traffic blog posts and links can attract to your website, creating more content gives you more of an opportunity to land on the most coveted page of the internet.

 Assess your current content strategy.